GSA-TTS/atj-platform/README.md

 ## Development

-This project uses the version of NodeJS that is in the .nvmrc.
-To ensure you're using the correct node version, run:
+This project uses the version of Node.js defined in [.nvmrc](./nvmrc).
+To ensure you're using the correct node version, you may use the [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm):

 ```bash
 nvm install